darkrenaissance/darkfi/IDEOLOGY.md

 time society is recreated there is a tendency to form a new capital and power-state monopoly.
-Much like medieval theism was ideologically connected to absolute monarchies (sultanates and shāhanshāhs), modern social engineering—as re-creation—is essentially the divine disposition and ideology of the nation-state.
+Much like medieval theism was ideologically connected to absolute monarchies (sultanates and shāhanshāhs), modern social engineering as rereation is essentially the divine disposition and ideology of the nation-state.
 Positivism in this regard is modern theism.

 4. Revolutions cannot be interpreted as the re-creation acts of society.
 When thusly understood they cannot escape positivist